 The deep layer networks comprised of neurons are sometimes referred to as fully connected networks or fully connected layers, referencing the fact that a given neuron maintains a connection to all the neurons surrounding it.
 Fully connected networks can be combined with other machine learning functions to create different deep learning architectures.

-Different Deep Learning Architectures
+Different Types of Deep Learning

 There are a variety of deep learning architectures used by researchers and engineers, and each of the different architectures has its own specialty use case.